-Mariah Carey’s Reality Show ‘Mariah’s World,’ Not Returning For Second Season, Low Ratings An Bad Timing?
+Mariah Carey’s Reality Show, ‘Mariah’s World,’ Not Returning For Second Season, Low Ratings And Bad Timing?

-Mariah Carey is known for her diva ways and allowed fans to have a true glimpse into her glamorous life last year, as Carey starred in her own 8-part docuseries on E!
-Mariah’s World was eagerly anticipated by fans of the superstar and Mariah surprisingly showed viewers that she is more than surface glamour and voice.
+Mariah Carey is known for her diva ways and allowed fans to have a true glimpse into her glamorous life last year, as Carey starred in her own eight-part docuseries on E!
+Mariah’s World was eagerly anticipated by fans of the superstar, and Mariah surprisingly showed viewers that she is more than surface glamour and voice.

-Carey’s premiere episode raked in well over 2 million viewers, as Variety reminds, yet viewership wavered as the 8th episode rolled around.
-As the publication reminds, by the remaining episodes at the end of the show’s run, viewership sat between 510,000 and 810,000 per episode.
+Carey’s premiere episode raked in well over 2 million viewers, as Variety reported, yet viewership wavered as the eighth episode rolled around.
+As the publication mentioned, by the remaining episodes at the end of the show’s run, viewership sat between 510,000 and 810,000 per episode.

 Although the drop in ratings was one major reason as to why Mariah’s World is not returning for a second season, E! has made it clear that the show was meant as an eight-part series, with no additional episodes promised.
-It is likely that if the reality series had received ongoing high ratings that we would see Carey in all her splendor for another season.
-Unfortunately, this is not the case.
+It is likely that if the reality series had continued to receive high ratings, we would see Carey in all her splendor for another season.

 When Mariah was asked as to why she had decided to film a reality series at the time she did, the superstar answered candidly and also addressed a possible second season.